 Receipts for patient care and other miscellaneous income are deposited into the Health Income Fund on a weekly basis.
-The following tables display the final amount of cash receipts from each revenue source at the five facilities for the previous four fiscal years.
+The following tables display the final amount of cash receipts from each revenue source at the five facilities for the previous four fiscal years for which data are available.
+Facility cash receipts vary with receipts into the Health Income Fund because of timing differences in the recording of the respective funds.